Jessica Blanche Peixotto

-Jessica Blanche Peixotto (9 October 1864 in New York City – 19 October 1941) was a Jewish-American educator and writer.
+Jessica Blanche Peixotto (9 October 1864 in New York City – 19 October 1941) was an American educator and writer.

 Early life and family

-Jessica Blanche Peixotto was born in New York City, New York, the daughter of Raphael Levy Maduro Peixotto (1837-1905), a prosperous Ohioan involved in trade with the South, and Myrtillie Jessica Davis, originally of Virginia.
-She had four brothers: Edgar Davis (1867-1925), attorney; Ernest Clifford (1869-1940), artist and author; Capt.
-Eustace Maduro (1887-1963), director of public school athletics; and Sidney Salzado (1866-1925), social worker (director of the Columbia Park Boy's Club in San Francisco and director and organizer of the "All American Boys' Band", a band that toured the world in 1913-1914).
+Jessica Blanche Peixotto was born in New York City, New York, the daughter of Raphael Levy Maduro Peixotto, a prosperous Ohioan involved in trade with the South, and Myrtillie Jessica Davis, originally of Virginia.
+She had four brothers: Edgar Davis attorney; Ernest Clifford artist and author; Capt.
+Eustace Maduro director of public school athletics; and Sidney Salzado social worker (director of the Columbia Park Boy's Club in San Francisco and director and organizer of the "All American Boys' Band", a band that toured the world in 1913–1914).

 In 1870, the family moved to San Francisco for business reasons of their father: he was president of Congregation Emanu-El, San Francisco and engaged in a mercantile career.
 In 1891, Peixotto enrolled at the University of California, Berkeley (B.A., 1894).
 She studied in France for two years.
-She continued on to graduate study in political science and economics with a Ph.D. in 1900, the second given to a woman at the University of California, the first given to Milicent Shinn.
+She continued on to graduate study in political science and economics with a Ph.D. in 1900, the second given to a woman at the University of California, after the first was awarded to Milicent Shinn.
 She was the fourteenth person to receive a Ph.D. at the University.
 Her thesis was French Revolution and Modern French Socialism (1901).